openemail/openemail-docs-v1/docs/index.md

 - Quarantine system
 - A lot more...

-mailcow: dockerized comes with multiple containers linked in one bridged network.
+openemail: It comes with multiple containers linked in one bridged network.
 Each container represents a single application.

 - Dovecot
 - ClamAV (optional)